 - Type of Stop: Lake

-Horseshoe Lake is just a 20 minute drive from Jasper along the Icefields Parkway.
-It’s a wonderful local lake that many visitors are not aware of, but it’s well worth a stop!
-The lake is massive and forms none other than a horseshoe shape, and enclosed by cliffs where you can jump into the frigid Canadian waters.
+Horseshoe Lake is just a 20-minute drive from Jasper along the Icefields Parkway.
+It’s a beautiful local lake that many visitors are unaware of, but it’s well worth stopping!
+The lake is massive and forms none other than a horseshoe shape, and it is enclosed by cliffs where you can jump into the frigid Canadian waters.

 Valley of the Five Lakes Trail